-Lynne Thomas (Case Study Instructor – Naperville Institute)
+Lynne Thomas (Phase 1: Co-Principal Investigator, Phase 2: Instructor, Phase 3: Case Study Instructor – #1 Naperville Institute)

 Five-time Hugo Award winner Lynne M. Thomas is the Head of the Rare Books and Manuscript Library and Juanita J. and Robert E. Simpson Rare Book and Manuscript Professor at the University of Illinois at Urbana-Champaign, one of the largest public university rare book collections in the country.
 She previously served as Head of Distinctive Collections and Curator of Rare Books and Special Collections at Northern Illinois University.
 She co-authored Special Collections 2.0, (Libraries Unlimited, 2009) and co-edited New Directions for Special Collections: An Anthology of Practice, both with Beth Whittaker (ABC-CLIO, 2016), and is a founding member of the Digital POWRR project.
 An alumna of Smith College with a degree in French and Comparative Literature, she also holds an MS in Library and Information Science from the University of Illinois at Urbana-Champaign, and an MA in English and American Literature from Northern Illinois University.

-Bari Talley (Case Study Instructor – Warm Springs Institute)
+Bari Talley (Phase 3: Case Study Instructor – #2 Warm Springs Institute)

-Meg Miner (Case Study Instructor – Tempe Institute)
+Meg Miner (Phase 1: IWU Representative, Phase 2: Instructor, Phase 3: Case Study Instructor – #3 Tempe Institute)

 University Archivist and Special Collections Librarian Meg Miner works with a variety of campus constituencies to collect, preserve and make accessible the records that document the academic and organizational activities of IWU.
 As a member of the Ames Library’s Digital Initiatives team since 2006, Miner helps develop policies, conduct campus outreach and collect content for the library’s digital assets and the IWU institutional repository Digital Commons .
-Assistant Professor Miner is active in faculty governance positions and professional organizations.
-She is also the library’s liaison to the History Department and the School of Nursing, providing collection development assistance for those areas and the Health Minor, conducting group and individual instruction sessions and offering research assistance to members of the IWU community.
+Associate Professor Miner is active in faculty governance positions and professional organizations.
+She is also the library’s liaison to the History Department and the School of Nursing, providing collection development assistance, conducting group and individual instruction sessions and offering research assistance to members of the IWU community.

-Matt Ransom (Case Study Instructor – Atlanta Institute)
+Matt Ransom (Phase 3: Case Study Instructor – #4 Washington, D.C.
+Institute)

 Matt Ransom is the Digital Assets and Electronic Records Manager at Appalachian State University Libraries.
 A member of the Digital Scholarship and Initiatives team, he collaborates with Special Collections, University Archives, faculty, students and regional partners to manage the ingest and long term preservation of digitized and born digital assets, electronic records and project generated data.
 He oversees online repository content and is active in application management and project related website development.
 He previously worked with university records management and audiovisual archives.
 Matt has a Master of Library and Information Studies from the University of North Carolina at Greensboro, a Master of Music from Appalachian State University, a Bachelor of Music from the University of North Carolina School of the Arts and is a certified Digital Archives Specialist (SAA).

-Patrick Wallace (Case Study Instructor – Washington, D.C.
-Institute)
+Patrick Wallace (Phase 3: Case Study Instructor – #5 Naperville Institute)

 Patrick R. Wallace, Digital Projects and Archives Librarian at Middlebury College, is a professional librarian and academic technologist with a background in metadata, information organization, and coding for digital humanities.
 He has been involved in creating digital library infrastructures at small and/or budget constrained institutions since the mid-2000s, and is passionate about promoting an experimentalist, hacker ethic among library technologists.
 Currently, his own work is focused on Internet Archive power use, integrating digital collections into undergraduate curricula, and developing strategies and technology packages to support partner institutions as Vermont prepares to join DPLA.